coldturkeyjerky/ms0921/README.md

 Allows users to checkout various tools

 ### Technical Overview
-This is a REST service built on Sprint Boot, MyBatis, and H2.
+This is a REST service built on Java 11, Sprint Boot, MyBatis, and H2.
 Built with IntelliJ.
 There is currently no frontend but it should be easy enough to integrate one.
 You can use Postman or a similar HTTP client to interact with the service.
 The service runs on port `8082`.